SaaS Portal Navigation Redesign

-Redesigned SaaS portal to reduce navigation friction, leading to 88% faster task flows and improved user satisfaction.
+Redesigned a SaaS customer portal to reduce navigation friction, leading to 88% faster task completion and improved user satisfaction.

 The Challenge